Main Line Artist Had Brush with Chaplin Greatness

 From his perch in California, Dolya set his sights on New York City as a place where he could sell his paintings.
 He visited in 1947 and while scouting galleries, a colleague talked Dolya into going on a blind date with a singer with the stage name of Lois Clair.
 Six weeks later, they married.

-Also while in New York, Dolya met Bill Harcum, the grandson of the women who founded Harcum Junior College.
+Also while in New York, Dolya met Bill Harcum, the son of the woman who founded Harcum Junior College.
 (Bill is my godfather.)
 My dad needed a steady job and Harcum needed someone to head the school’s fledgling art department.
 The next year, Dolya and Lois moved to Bryn Mawr, PA.

 Lois Goutman got a job teaching speech and dramatics at the Baldwin School, about a block away from Harcum.
 My mom taught at Baldwin for 42 years.

-No debutantes here.
-This is your typical Main Line story.
+No debutantes here…just another classic Main Line story.